GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 ### An Example of purpose
 One of the main purposes of Litecoin is to serve as a store of value and medium of exchange, similar to traditional fiat currencies.
 However, unlike fiat currencies, Litecoin operates on a decentralized system, allowing for peer-to-peer transactions without the need for intermediaries such as banks.
 This allows for greater financial freedom and autonomy for individuals and businesses.

+### Forks of Litecoin
+* Litecoin Cash (LCC): Aimed to increase block size and block rewards
+* Litecoin Plus (LCP): Claims to have faster transactions and lower fees

+{: .note }
+However, it's important to note that these forks are not officially recognized by the Litecoin project.

 ## Tron
 2017
 {: .label .label-green }